openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 </kbd>

 ## Function with specified input columns/fields
-These are like sql functions, but are defined by user , which act on specified input columns/fields.
+These are like sql functions, which are defined by user & act on specified input columns/fields.

 ## Example
 Let's try a function on logs page to parse vpc flow logs ,mentioned below is sample vpc flow log record in ZincObserve.